A recent survey found that 50% of sales reps avoid being pushy when approaching buyers, while 84% of buyers felt this wasn’t the case.

 Download our sales funnel template to better organize your pipeline based on deal stage and keep track of the next steps on every deal.
 That way you can close more deals faster.

 Many organizations have a final funnel level dedicated to retaining customers.
 Your work is far from over when they successfully convert.
 Now that they’re bought in and are part of your company’s ecosystem, they’re more likely to purchase again.

 Turn that one purchase into 2, then 10, then make them a lifetime customer.

 Start by expressing gratitude, requesting feedback, and end by making sure they know how to reach you again.
 You may have even earned the right to ask for referrals.

 Mailshake is an integral part of crafting a successful sales funnel.
 Ditch the complicated outreach for something automated and easy-to-use.
-To see if Mailshake is the right fit for your company, reach out to our sales team to start a conversation.
+To see if Mailshake is the right fit for your company, book a demo with our sales team to start a conversation.